belthor777/Machine-Learning/PH207x/excercises/Lesson9/Correlation and Nonparametrics.md

 > => **So we're going to use the Wilcoxon rank-sum test.**

 ### Does the rank sum test require any assumptions? ###
+> Yes there are two assumptions:
+1. Samples must be indepenedent
+2. Distribution should have some shape.
+And they don't have the same shapes.

 ### What is the null hypothesis for the rank sum test?
 What is the alternative? ###
+> The shape is already the same.
+But we can shift it right.